cgiff9/automata/dfa/README.txt

 Thirdly, the transitions made during the machine run are output line-by-line.
 The "(F)" indicates that the latest transition has landed on a FINAL state.
-Thus, the last line output before a state is ACCEPTED must end with "(F)".
+Thus, the last line output before a state is ACCEPTED should end with "(F)", provided there are no bugs!

 LAST MODIFIED: 23-02-06